GRAPHENE MANUFACTURING PROCESS & TECHNOLOGY

 First Graphene uses the world’s highest-grade graphite ore, with a carbon content of over 98%, from its own mines in Sri Lanka.
 It is shipped as mined, with no post-treatment, to the company’s graphene manufacturing facility, where it is directly converted into graphene products.

 Graphene Manufacturing Process

 First Graphene’s own proprietary process for producing graphene from graphite is based on electrochemical exfoliation.
 It works on the principle of applying a voltage which drives certain ions to intercalate (become inserted) into the carbon layers.
 The resulting expansion pushes the layers apart.

-The First Graphene plant is capable of producing 100,000 kg of high-quality PureGRAPH® graphene per annum.
+The First Graphene plant is capable of mass producing 100,000 kg of high-quality PureGRAPH® graphene products per annum.
 The facilities are designed for rapid and inexpensive upscaling and replication of plants in other regions is possible, at low cost.
 Bulk packaging is available to deal with orders in tonnes rather than kilograms.